mosip/documentation/docs/privacy-and-security.md

 # Privacy & Security

-MOSIP's fundamental architecture and design resolves around highest levels of privacy and security.
+MOSIP's fundamental architecture and design incorporates highest levels of privacy and security.

 ## Security by design